 Agencies shall retain documentation for the established rate of pay for all equal pay adjustments.

-Employees may appeal the internal assessment findings in (1)(f) and (1)(g) by following the Equal Pay Appeal Procedures attached to this policy.
+Employees may appeal the internal assessment findings in (1)(f) and (1)(g) by following the Equal Pay Appeal Procedures within the toolkit of this policy.
 Pay Administration

 Classification Changes